budivoogt/bv_markdown_blog/notes.md

 However I should build it and then I can always decide to add it as crawlable.

 Should have a photograph of me, long-form about story and _potentially_ a contact field.

+## Coding

+-   Brief description of my coding journey and goals.
+Reference my GitHub.

+-   Visually appealing list of my projects with links to the GitHub Repo's and/or Vercel deployments.

+## Blog

+List of all blog posts, sorted chronologically.

 ## Footer